 5.3.4 To pay all accounts.
 Any payment in excess of £500 must be approved by the Committee.

-5.3.5 To prepare a statement of accounts for each committee meeting and annual audited accounts.
+5.3.5 To prepare a statement of accounts for each committee meeting and accounts that have been independently reviewed.

 5.3.6 To ensure that the Association’s accounts are available for inspection by the Committee, Surrey Cricket Foundation and ECBACO.